syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aws.md

    {% endhighlight %}

-5. Add the following code snippet in Program class to invoke the published AWS Lambda function using the function name and access keys.
+Step 5: Add the following code snippet in Program class to invoke the published AWS Lambda function using the function name and access keys.

    {% highlight c# tabtitle="C#" %}